Brides of Dracula

 The Brides of Dracula are fictional characters in Bram Stoker's 1897 novel Dracula.
-They are three seductive female vampire "sisters" who reside with Count Dracula in his castle in Transylvania, where they entrance men with their beauty and charm, and then proceed to feed upon them.
+They are three seductive vampire "sisters" who reside with Count Dracula in his castle in Transylvania, where they entice men with their beauty and charm, and then proceed to feed upon them.
 Dracula provides them with victims to devour, mainly implied to be infants.

 Like Dracula, they are the living dead, repulsed by sunlight, garlic and religious objects.
 In chapter three of the novel, two are described as having dark hair and red eyes, like Dracula, while the other as being fair, with blonde hair and blue eyes.

 Novel

 Sometime near the beginning of the novel, after Jonathan Harker arrives in Dracula's castle, Dracula warns Harker that, if he leaves his room, to never sleep in any other room in the castle, but does not tell him why, clearly aware that the sisters will kill him.

 Late one night, Jonathan explores the castle.
 He sits at a table writing in his journal and, as he begins to fall asleep, sees three women standing in the moonlight who cast no shadows.
 The women proceed to seduce him and, as one of them begins to kiss his neck, he feels her sharp teeth barely scrape against his flesh.
 Dracula then grabs her neck and hurls her away, chastising the brides for trying to feed on Harker when he was not done with him.
 He promises to give Harker to them after his business deal is concluded and gives them a "wiggling bag" (presumed by Harker to be a human child) to appease them.
 Harker soon fears for his life, at one point thinking he sees the brides dancing in the sky outside his bedroom, which strengthens his resolve to escape.
 Dracula makes good on his word and leaves Harker to the sisters when he heads for England.
 Though Harker manages to escape the castle shortly after, he is badly traumatized by the encounter and is diagnosed with brain fever.
 Though they lose their victim, the brides continue to haunt the castle and terrorize the nearby village.